anas-didi95/anasdidi-dev/content/blog/_spring-boot-heroku/index.md

 <a name="create-web-controller"></a>
 ## Create web controller

 Next, we are going to create sample controller for the application.
-This controller allows us to submit HTTP requests into the application and get the result back.
+This controller allows us to send HTTP requests into the application and get the result back.

 In Spring Boot, we annotate the class with `@Controller` or `@RestController` to identify it as controller.
 * `@Controller` is used to mark class as Spring MVC controller which allows us to return a view (e.g. HTML) as response.